UniBwM-IFS-AILab/REAP/README.md

 We recommend creating a custom unreal environment for importing LIDAR files.
 The general required steps are detailed here: https://microsoft.github.io/AirSim/unreal_custenv/.
 However instead of using a marketplace project, you should create a new & empty project from scratch and follow the steps as if it were a marketplace project.

 Instructions on how to import LIDAR files into UE4 can be found here: https://docs.unrealengine.com/4.26/en-US/WorkingWithContent/LidarPointCloudPlugin/LidarPointCloudPluginQuickstartGuide/.
 Sample data can be downloaded from here (choose LAS): https://www.ldbv.bayern.de/service/testdaten.html -> DOM40 (with color).
+After importing a point cloud, make sure that you built the collision (see also this [link](https://forums.unrealengine.com/t/point-cloud-plugin/106645/456)).
+You can view the collision mesh by clicking on "Show" in the unreal viewport and then checking the box called "collision".
+If you notice significant gaps in your point cloud data, you might want to **increase** the "Max Collision Error" in order for the gaps to be included in the collision mesh as well.

 Make sure the `"OriginGeopoint"` field of settings.json corresponds to the real GPS coordinates of the `Player Start` Object within the imported LIDAR environment and rotate the point cloud in such a way that north aligns with the x-Axis within Unreal Engine.
 Google Maps can be helpful in making sure the GPS coordinates of the simulated Environment correspond to the real world.